cestunchat/Sentiment-Analysis/README.md

 # Vietnamese Student Feedback Sentiment Analysis using phoBERT and LoRA Fine-tuning

+## Introduction

+This project performs sentiment analysis on Vietnamese text, helping to identify positive, negative, or neutral sentiment from input sentences.
+The application can be used for product reviews, social media comments, and more.

+Specifically, this project uses the [Vietnamese Students Feedback](https://huggingface.co/datasets/uitnlp/vietnamese_students_feedback) dataset from UIT NLP, which is provided free for research and non-commercial purposes.

 ## Project Purpose

 The purpose of this project is to perform sentiment analysis on Vietnamese student feedback using advanced NLP techniques, specifically phoBERT and LoRA fine-tuning.
 By leveraging phoBERT—a pre-trained language model for Vietnamese—and applying LoRA (Low-Rank Adaptation) fine-tuning, the project aims to achieve high accuracy in classifying sentiment from text data.